Ribin-Baby/The-Sparks-Foundation-Data-Science-Internship-/README.md

 # The-Sparks-Foundation-Data-Science-Internship
-This Repository contains a list of task assigned as a part of internship and the solutions.
+This Repository contains a list of task assigned as a part of internship and their solutions.